giampaolo/pyftpdlib/docs/api.rst

   .. method:: on_disconnect()

-    Called when connection is closed.
+  Called when client connection is closed.

     *New in version 1.0.0*